 Enter your best email to get the PDF version of the book

-Before we get into the email list building ideas proper, I’d like to prep you first.
+Before we properly get into the email list-building ideas, I’d like to prep you.

-You must make it insanely easy for people to sign up to your list
+You must make it insanely easy for people to sign up for your list

 Nobody wants to go through hell just to subscribe to your email list.
 If it’s possible, make it a one-click affair.

-Eliminate unnecessary form fields like phone number, gender, age, among others; except of course in cases where it is absolutely necessary to gather those details.
+Eliminate unnecessary form fields like phone number, gender, and age, among others, except in cases where it is necessary to gather those details.

-Asking only for name and email are often enough.
-Split-test double-opt-in and single opt-in to see which one works best for your audience.
+Asking only for name and email is often enough.
+Split-test double-opt-in and single opt-in to see which works best for your audience.

 Make your offer highly relevant

-You’d be surprised with the number of business owners that offer generic ‘bribe’ to their site visitors in exchange for their emails.
+You’d be surprised by the number of business owners that offer generic ‘bribe’ to their site visitors in exchange for their emails.